Kavya0816/Mastering-Machine-Learning-with-Python/README.md

-This repository is based on the course that I completed successfully, which focused on basics of python to all the important ML Algorithms
+This repository is based on a course conducted by the iHUB DivyaSampark at Indian Institute of Technology Roorkee & RBPL, which focused on basics of python to all the important ML Algorithms